 Choral Pedagogy Institute

-This year’s Institute will focus upon the groundbreaking pedagogy that is detailed in a new, monumental 700 page text: The Choral Rehearsal: A Harmonic Approach to the Choral Rehearsal.
+This year’s Institute will focus upon the groundbreaking pedagogy that is detailed in a new, monumental text: Inside the Choral Rehearsal: Harmonic Rehearsal Teaching and Learning Based on the Music Learning Theory of Edwin E. Gordon.
 James Jordan will share the methodology developed over the past 25 years of his work applying the Music Learning Theories of Edwin Gordon to the choral rehearsal.
 Choral Directors at all levels of personal development will be led through the latest research and experience those findings in practical sessions dealing with the choral rehearsal.

 Dr. Jordan will be joined by Jason Vodicka who will bring varied and new rehearsal strategies to the rehearsal process.